kounsolas/SE2_Project/README.md

 # SE2_Project
- This is the repo for the SE2 class. xoxoxo
+This is the repo for the SE2 class.